 Following is general information on the requirements for reclassification to in-state tuition status at Plymouth State University.
 This information is based on the residency rules of the University System of New Hampshire and is intended as an aid to those considering an application for reclassification.
 It is not a complete statement of the system residency regulations, and in any issue of interpretation, only the official residency regulations apply.
 The complete rules may be consulted at the office of the residency officer.

-If after considering this information you with to appeal your residency status, complete the application.
-Detailed information on regulations and an application for a residency appeal may be obtained here.
+If after considering this information you have questions regarding residency, please contact the residency officer at the address below.
+An application form is also available at that office.
 The deadline for consideration for reclassification effective Fall term is September 1, and the deadline for Spring term is January 1.

 Office of the Registrar

 Plymouth State University